 Give everyone a 3×5 card or card stock cut into a wide strip.
 Invite participants to write their name at the top of the card.
 Then pass the card around the circle and each person writes an affirmation about the person on the card.
 Encourage the group to be specific – use positive adjectives that portray the things you appreciate about each person and their unique qualities, what they add to the group, etc.

 Make sure the group leader gets one too!

-Divide the girls into pairs (be creative in how you do this – maybe invite them to find the person who lives the farthest from their house).
+Divide the group into pairs (be creative in how you do this – maybe invite them to find the person who lives the farthest from their house).
 Ask the pairs to stand back to back.
-Put on music and instruct the girls to dance without letting their backs come apart.
+Put on music and instruct the group to dance without letting their backs come apart.
 Switch the music to different styles every 30 seconds.
 If their backs lose touch they are out.
 Have prizes for the last pair standing and for the most talented pair!